landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-previous-post/README.txt

 == Changelog ==

+= 1.7.0 - May 10, 2024 =
+* NEW: Added official support for using Next Page add-on with Single Posts add-on.
+* FIX: Fixed issue with undefined PHP variable when using `Next` post ordering.
+* UPDATE: Code clean up.

 = 1.6.0 - January 16, 2024 =
 * UPGRADE NOTICE: This update is affected by the core Ajax Load More 7.0 release.
 Updating this plugin will require updating Ajax Load More to 7.0.